-Last year, speakers came from a variety of backgrounds.
-Among them were Wendy Cho, who talked about using a supercomputer to understand electoral maps and the redistricting process; Chris Urmson, who spoke about lessons from leading Google's self-driving car initiative; and Tadashi Tokieda, who showed us that a simple paperclip and a few rubber bands can make surprising linkages.
+Speakers come from a variety of backgrounds.
+Among them have been Wendy Cho, who talked about using a supercomputer to understand electoral maps and the redistricting process; Chris Urmson, who spoke about lessons from leading Google's self-driving car initiative; and Tadashi Tokieda, who showed us that a simple paperclip and a few rubber bands can make surprising linkages.

 These school-wide workshops and talks complement our public events.